efmayost/grafana-demo/README.md

 ## Data sources

-Once inside the UI, we need to declare two data sources, elasticsearch, and sqlite.
+Once inside the UI, we need to declare three data sources, elasticsearch, and sqlite.

 On the left hand side, click on the burger menu icon to expand the menu.